-- Edible condoms– This type of condom is for novelty use purposes and have no protection value against STD’s and prevention of pregnancy.
+- Edible condoms– This type of condom is for novelty use purposes and has no protection value against STDs and prevention of pregnancy.
 You simply put it on and eat it off.
 It is great for oral play.

 - Lambskin condoms– This condom is made of the intestinal skin of lambs.
 Some prefer this for the natural feeling as if you were not wearing a condom.
-However, its not effective to protect against STD’s and prevent pregnancy due to the lambskin being porous that provides a gateway for disease or sperm to seep through anal, oral, and vaginal sex.
+However, it’s not effective to protect against STDs and prevent pregnancy due to the lambskin being porous which provides a gateway for disease or sperm to seep through anal, oral, and vaginal sex.

 - Textured condoms – This condom was created with raised ridges, dotes, or spikes on the outside of the condom for enhanced pleasure through more intense stimulation.
 Ribbed condoms are textured on the internal side of the condom for enhanced pleasure for the individual wearing it.
 However, the ribbed design can also be on the external side as well.

-- Spermicidal condoms – This condom has a dose of spermicidal contraceptive gel to kill the sperm and prevent from fertilization.
-Also, this type of topical agent does not protect against STD and can cause a skin reaction to some individuals.
+- Spermicidal condoms – This condom has a dose of spermicidal contraceptive gel to kill the sperm and prevent fertilization.
+Also, this type of topical agent does not protect against STDs and can cause a skin reaction in some individuals.

 - Delayed Condoms– This type of condom is designed to assist men that suffer from premature ejaculation.
-The topical agent that is placed on the inside of the condom are a numbing agents called benzocaine.
+The topical agent that is placed on the inside of the condom is a numbing agent called benzocaine.

 - Ultrathin condoms– These condoms are for individuals who have experienced little to no sensation during sex with a regular condom and will use ultra-thin for a more natural feel and sensation as if you did not have a condom on at all.
 This is a better option compared to lambskin.

-- Flavored Condoms– These condoms come in a variety of flavors and used for oral sex.
-A layer of flavored lube is placed on the external side of the condom or come with the package.
-A good rule to remember is once you have used the flavored condom dispose of it and replace with a regular condom before engaging in penetration sex.
+- Flavored Condoms– These condoms come in a variety of flavors and are used for oral sex.
+A layer of flavored lube is placed on the external side of the condom or comes with the package.
+A good rule to remember is once you have used the flavored condom dispose of it and replace it with a regular condom before engaging in penetration sex.

 - Colored Condoms– These condoms work just as a regular condom but can come in a variety of colors and themes like holidays or specific art that may go with a particular kink play you want to enhance.

-- Sensation induced condoms– These condoms can induce warming, tingly and cool sensation for enhanced pleasure during penetration.
+- Sensation-induced condoms– These condoms can induce warming, tingly and cool sensations for enhanced pleasure during penetration.
 The lube can be placed on the inside and outside of the condom for both parties involved.

 - Unique pull condoms– These condoms are lubricated and made of latex and have quick strips, which work very much like the pull-off tabs on a Band-aid. quick strips help you put on the external condom.
 They are meant to help you avoid common mistakes that can lead to condom failure.
 (Stacy, 2021)

-- Glow in the dark condoms – This condom is a multilayered to seal in a dye that emits a glow when in the dark for enhanced play before sexual activity and during.
+- Glow-in-the-dark condoms – This condom is multilayered to seal in a dye that emits a glow when in the dark for enhanced play before sexual activity and during.

 Having a strong understanding of safe sex practices can enhance your sex life in a healthy way.
 Practicing safe sex can be fun and enjoyable.
 Understanding your body and what works for you will make all the difference in exploring and keeping yourself and your partner safe, healthy, and in tune with your practices.